 Across Mid-America Transplant, there is a spirit of innovation, excellence, and discovering ways to provide a higher level of service to save even more lives.
 The same is true on the Donor Services team, where tissue authorization rates have risen steadily over the last decade through continuous improvements, both large and small.

-In 2019, the Donor Services team worked with families and hospital partners to authorize 2,233 tissue donors who shared more than 165,000 tissues and 1,082 corneas for transplant.
+In 2020, the Donor Services team worked with families and hospital partners to authorize 2,400 tissue donors who shared more than 175,000 tissues for transplant.
 These gifts forever changed the lives of recipients, while helping donor families heal, knowing that their loved one was able to help others.